maielmeligyy/erarunner/README.md

 In EraRunner, players log in to access a fast-paced endless runner where they:

-1. Run through historical eras (Ancient Egypt, Medieval, Industrial Revolution, Future, etc.)
+1. Run through historical eras (Stone era, Ancient Egypt, and more can be added in future enhancements etc.)
-2. Dodge era-specific obstacles that get faster as the score increases
+3. Jump era-specific obstacles that get faster as the score increases
-3. Collect items that trigger era-transition puzzles
+4. Collect coins that increase score
-4. Solve mini-puzzles to earn powerups before entering the next era
+5. Solve mini-riddles to earn powerups before entering the next era
-5. Maintain a high score that increases faster the longer they survive

 ## Game Features

-- Login/signup system with username and password (currently test/1234)
+- Login/signup system with username and password
 - Multiple historical eras with unique visual themes
-- Increasingly difficult endless runner gameplay
-- Score system that saves the player's high score
-- Four mini-puzzle types between eras:
+- an era-related riddle between eras:
-  - Memory match
-  - Quick-time events
-  - Simple history quizzes
-  - Pattern sequences
 - Powerup system with various bonuses:
   - Shield (temporary invulnerability)
-  - Speed boost
-  - Score multiplier
   - Extra lives
 - Lives system with UI heart icons

 ## Controls

-- Tap or click to jump over obstacles
+- Tap or click the arrow to jump over obstacles
-- Interactive puzzles between eras
+- Interactive riddle between eras

 ## Technical Implementation